ONSdigital/dsst-regional-accounts/README.md

 # DSST - Regional Accounts Project
 Project completed by Chloe Murrell (August 2022) using Python 3.8.3.

-This project aimed to build a Python script to automate manual processing of data within excel which was carried out by the regional account team.
+This project aimed to build a Python script to automate manual processing of data within excel which was carried out by the regional account team (P1 and P2 spreadsheets).

 # Developer guide
 ### Relevant Spreadsheets